 Please Note: to make available the experience of Art Camp to as many campers as possible, campers are limited to enroll for a single week-long camp session, however this year campers may also attend the 3-day Bonus Camp July 1-3.

-Haitian trickster tales are famous for clever characters.
-This fun week will be storytellers’ choice!
+Haitian trickster tales are famous for clever characters and their antics.
+This one involves singing and smarts!

 The Case of the Uncooked Eggs